-When cleaning engine gasket sealing surfaces and/or cleaning parts from an engine that are to be reused, surface conditioning disks (typically constructed of woven fiber or molded bristles) that contain abrasives, such as a high amount of Aluminum Oxide, should NOT be used.
+When cleaning engine gasket sealing surfaces and/or cleaning parts from an engine that are to be reused, surface conditioning disks, hand pads, steel wool (typically constructed of woven fiber, steel or molded bristles) that contain abrasives, such as a high amount of Aluminum Oxide, should NOT be used.

-The use of such surface conditioning disks dislodges Aluminum Oxide (from the disk) and metal particles, which can lead to premature engine bearing failure.
+The use of such surface conditioning items dislodges Aluminum Oxide (from the disk) and metal particles (from steel wool), which can lead to premature engine bearing failure.

 The presence of Aluminum Oxide in engine oil has been shown to cause premature engine bearing failure.
-In some cases, this failure occurs in as little as 2,200 km (1,367 mi) or less after the repair has been made.
+In some cases, this failure occurs in as little as 2,200 km (1,367 km) or less after the repair has been made.